-Jay Wilkinson, Firespring CEO
+Jay Wilkinson, Firespring

 No doubt you’ve heard about this, and like many good nonprofit leaders, have done your best to refute it.